KenstateAllied/tego3/README.md

 This ensures that when the project is built, Webpack will correctly move the images into the build folder, and provide us with correct paths.

-This works in CSS too:
+This ENGAGEMENTSs in CSS too:

 ```css
 .Logo {